Here are the new menu items available at Lumen Field for Seahawks games in 2023

 Saigon Drip Café offers a chicken banh mi and a tofu version.
 At all Grab & Go locations.

-Chicken & Waffle offers its namesake dish that gets topped with an orange-and- cayenne maple syrup.
+Chicken & Waffle offers its namesake dish that gets topped with an orange-and-cayenne maple syrup.
 At Touchdown City.

 Gourmet Noodle Bowl specializes in Taiwanese Pork Belly bao buns.
 At International Eats on the main level near section 105, and on the upper level near sections 313 and 337.